Journal entry: October 2017

-We were at The Standard club on 8th Ave in downtown Nashville–the Nashville neighborhood most people are familiar with.
+We were at The Standard club on 8th Ave in downtown Nashville.
 McKinlee Prince-Jeffries (of Prince’s Hot Chicken fame) had just finished her first fashion shoot, on the eve of her sixteenth birthday.
 She sat with her best friend Lola Mellencamp (of Ted and John Cougar-Mellencamp fame) chatting while they waited for McKinlee’s mother to pick them up.

 They talked about their lives the way teens sometimes do, telling their secrets, some of which probably should never be told.
-And as they talked I saw what we had not seen before: Lives not so different from our own.
+And as they talked I saw what I had not seen before: Lives not so different from my own.

 In a city known for its celebrities and entertainment it is easy to miss seeing what is obvious.

 We learn what is true only when we learn about people.
 We see the names — Mellencamp and Prince — Rock-n-Roll and Nashville Hot Chicken and we are tempted to see the stereo-type and not the real person.
 Yet hidden in plain sight is all the life we do not at first glance see—epileptic episodes, divorce, financial fear, bullies in the hallway at high school.

 Like our own lives this is life defined not by stereotypes but by common things, the things we share in common, even if we do not yet know it.
 William Least Heat Moon called this The Deep Map.
 This is the world hidden beneath thin descriptions and appearances.
 Each city, each person a landscape to discover—if we dare to look.